memomsft/fabric-snowflake/snowflake-mirroring/01-prereqs.md

 # Step 1: Prerequisites

 Ensure the following before starting:
 - Snowflake account with CREATE DATABASE privilege.
+In case you want to create new tables to replicate.
 - Fabric workspace with Contributor access
 - Internet access from Fabric to Snowflake endpoints
-- Ensure the user who is performing the mirroring has the correct permissions as stated in [Permissions](00-permissions.md)**.
+- Ensure the user who is performing the mirroring has the correct permissions as stated in [00-premissions](00-permissions.md)**.

 ✅ **Tip:** Use a Fabric F SKU or Trial capacity for hands-on learning.